Using Retail Analytics & Top Retail Metrics to Drive Sales

 Once you determine what to measure and when, use the information you collect to make informed business decisions such as the actions we highlighted above for each metric.

-As another example, if you’re collecting data around sales of specific product categories, see which categories are performing best.
-And when it is time to buy merchandise, invest more in the product categories that have higher sales.
+If you’re collecting data around sales of specific product categories, see which categories are performing best.
+And when it’s time to buy merchandise, invest more in the product categories that have higher sales.

 Bottom Line